Virtualization-projects/rancher-labs-wiki/Rancher-2.0.md

 * 2.0-tech-preview
   * [Release v2.0.0-alpha6](https://github.com/rancher/rancher/releases/tag/v2.0.0-alpha6)
   * [Release v2.0.0-alpha12](https://github.com/rancher/rancher/releases/tag/v2.0.0-alpha12)
-* 2.0-beta - 2018 End Feb
+* 2.0-beta - March 2 2018

 # Release Goals
-Rancher 2.0 will be the most significant release since 1.0 was announced over a year ago.
+Rancher 2.0 will be the most significant release since 1.0 was announced over two years ago.
 The following describes some of the innovations and improvements we are expecting to launch.
 While we are ambitious and confident in what we plan to do, the final feature set can change based on ideas and feedback from our user base.
 Unlike 1.x, we do plan to ship regular tech preview builds so that our community has a chance to look at what we are building and help shape the release.

-- **Clusters and Node Management** - Rancher supports the ability to add your k8s cluster via a cloud provider, Rancher Kubernetes Engine (RKE), or simply by importing an existing cluster.
+- **Clusters and Node Management** - Rancher supports the ability to add your k8s cluster hosted by a cloud provider, create one using Rancher Kubernetes Engine (RKE), or simply by importing an existing cluster of your own.
   * Cloud Providers - Full integrated experience of creating and managing your nodes of your k8s cluster from one of the major cloud providers
-    * Google Kubernetes Engine (GKE) - Supported in tech preview
+    * Google Kubernetes Engine (GKE)
-    * Azure Container Service (AKS) - Release in Beta.
+    * Azure Container Service (AKS)
-    * Amazon's Elastic Kubernetes Service (EKS) - Post 2.0 as EKS is still in preview mode
+    * Amazon's Elastic Kubernetes Service (EKS) - EKS is still in preview.
   * Rancher Kubernetes Engine (RKE) - Allow you to create a Rancher supported k8s cluster anywhere, on any cloud or private infrastructure.
 You will be able to scale your hosts for your k8s deployment as you see fit through Rancher.
-    * Cloud Support - Only Digital Ocean and AWS on tech preview, but not mixed cloud providers
-  * Import - Import any existing k8s cluster
+  * Import - Import any existing k8s cluster.
+Only v1.8+.
-- **Authentication** - In this preview, only local authentication is supported.
-You will be prompted to change the password for your default admin account.
-By GA, Github, AD, and SAML 2.0 will be added.
+- **Authentication** - Support for local auth, Github, and AD/LDAP.
+After installing Rancher, you will be prompted to change your admin password.
 - **User Management** - Rancher will support two default user types (admin and user) with respective default permissions.
 A custom user type will also be supported.
     * Admin - Full global permissions (super admin)
     * Standard User - standard user permissions including: